ntsmk/voicemail-urgency-detection-app/README.md

 - Analyze voicemail transcriptions using machine learning to detect urgency.
 - Fine-tune a machine learning model with Google Vertex AI for more acurate detection.
-- When the urgent voicemail is detected, the system send text via Twilio to notify.
+- When the urgent voicemail is detected, the system send text via Twilio to notify and save the data to the database.

 ---